Case Study

 THE CHALLENGE

 A safety audit at the automobile manufacturing facility flagged a critical risk - no continuous monitoring existed for personnel working beneath or near suspended loads.
 Cranes and lifting machinery operated across the assembly floor throughout the day, and the only oversight in place was periodic supervisor checks.
 Between checks, workers were routinely in proximity to active crane operations with no automated safety layer in place.
-The assembly process added further complexity.
-During engine assembly, workers needed to work in very close proximity to the suspended load for a defined duration - a necessary operational step that could not simply be stopped.
-Any safety system needed to distinguish between a genuine violation and an approved assembly window, without interrupting production unnecessarily.

 • No dedicated monitoring system